Cereceres/only-some-times/README.md

 }
 ```

-# API onlySomeTimes(cb,[times, joiSchema]) -> cbWrapped
+# API onlySomeTimes(cb,[times, joiSchema, errorHandlerBadParams]) -> cbWrapped

-If joiSchema is given the arguments is validated before the cb is called.
+If joiSchema is given the arguments is validated before the cb is called, if there are any error in validate params and errorHandlerBadParams is not given the error is thrown.

 ## onlySomeTimes.cbIsCalled -> number
 number <= times